-I believe healing happens most effectively when we view the individual as a whole—mind, body, and nervous system.
-While insight and understanding are important, lasting change often requires working beyond the cognitive level.
-Through my training in holistic psychotherapy, I have seen how emotional experiences, stress, and trauma are not only stored in the mind, but also held within the body and nervous system.
-These imprints often influence how we think, feel, and relate to others—sometimes without conscious awareness.
+I believe healing happens most effectively when we view the individual as a whole through the mind, body, emotions, and nervous system.
+While insight and understanding are important, lasting change often requires reaching beyond the thinking brain.
+Emotional experiences, stress, and trauma are held within both the body and nervous system, influencing how we think, feel, and relate to ourselves and others.
+In therapy, we explore these patterns to better understand why certain behaviors, emotional reactions, or relational dynamics keep repeating, while also creating meaningful change through emotional processing, nervous system regulation, and deeper self-awareness.

 M.A.
 Clinical Counseling Psychology, Northwestern University